 This PowerPoint presentation will to equip school counselors to meet the Every Student Succeeds Act (ESSA) requirement to support students experiencing homelessness in their college and career readiness.

-Homeless Education and Early Education (PPTX)
+Homeless Education and Early Education (PDF)

 This PowerPoint presentation provides information and suggests best practices to facilitate collaboration between schools, service provider agencies, and early childhood programs, and to increase the enrollment of and provision of services to families with young children experiencing homelessness.